ibm-cloud-docs/containers/cs_storage_block_vpc.md

   ```
   {: pre}

 3. Retrieve a list of worker nodes in your VPC cluster.
-Note the **Primary IP** of the worker node that is in the same zone as your storage volume.
+Note the **Zone** of the worker node that is in the same zone as your storage volume.
   ```
   ibmcloud ks worker ls <cluster_name>
   ```